 Earnings Disregard/Earnings Exclusion

-A percentage of the weekly benefit amount that an individual may earn in part time work without reducing the weekly payment ( in Mass., it is 1/3 the weekly benefit amount).
+A percentage of the weekly benefit amount that an individual may earn in part time work without reducing the weekly payment (in Massachusetts, it is 1/3 the weekly benefit amount).
 This is sometimes referred to as the ‘earnings exclusion’.

 This is the date on which the benefit year begins.